 View the PDF list to the right under "Related Documents."

 The PUD offers six recycling stations for compact fluorescent light (CFL) bulbs (no tubes).
-The utility will accept residents’ unbroken, burned-out CFL bulbs at all of its office locations in Snohomish County.
-Click here for locations to the six offices that will accept unbroken CFLs: Electric Building Headquarters, Arlington, Monroe, South County, Snohomish and Stanwood.
+Click here for locations to the six offices that will accept unbroken CFLs: Electric Building Headquarters, Arlington, Lynnwood, Monroe, Snohomish and Stanwood.
+We do not recycle CFLs at our Operations Center or Water Operations Center locations.

 All Bartell Drugs in King, Snohomish and Pierce Counties accept CFLs (no tubes) for free disposal.
 There are 14 Bartell Drugs in Snohomish County.